Sabudana (Sago) in Pregnancy – Benefits and Recipes

 - On medium flame, cover the pan with a lid and cook the sabudana for 4 to 5 minutes.

-- You may occasionally stir the contents to prevent it from sticking to the pan and getting burnt.
+- You may occasionally stir the contents to prevent them from sticking to the pan and getting burnt.

 - Serve this dish with curd or green chutney to make it taste better.